kmannnish/WABulk-Sender/README.md

 - `icon48.png`  (48×48)
 - `icon128.png` (128×128)

-You can use any WhatsApp-style green icon, or generate free ones at https://favicon.io

 ### 2. Load the Extension in Chrome
 1. Open Chrome → `chrome://extensions/`
 2. Toggle **Developer mode** ON (top-right)